 For dinner, St Kilda has plenty of options:

-- Fancy: If you’ve got some cash to burn, try the multi-course tasting menu at Attica.
+• Fancy: If you’ve got some cash to burn, try the multi-course tasting menu at Attica.
 It’s regularly voted one of the world’s best restaurants.
-It’s incredible (but expensive)!
+I’ve eaten here and it’s incredible (but expensive)!

 After dinner, if you’ve still got some energy, head to The Espy for another drink or to catch a gig.
 Or see if there’s a show on at the Palais Theatre.
 This iconic Melbourne venue has hosted huge international acts like The Rolling Stones, and regularly has great Aussie acts.